algolia/algoliasearch-alexa/README.md

 ##### Without Querying Algolia

 Specify a key-value pair where the key is the intent handler name and the value is a function.
-The function will accept three arguments: `intent`, `session`, and `response`, which are provided by the Alexa service via Lambda.
+The function will accept no arguments, but has the current request information bound to `this`, provided by the Alexa service via Lambda.

 ##### Querying Algolia

 Specify a key-value pair where the key is the intent handler name and the value is an object.
 That object contains a function `answerWith` which will be invoked following the Algolia search.
-This accepts one argument: an object with values for the keys of `results` from Algolia and `intent`, `session`, and `response` from the Alexa service.
+This accepts one argument: an object with values for the keys of `results` from Algolia and `event` from the Alexa service.

 ## Dev